Jacob Hamblin: Conversion to the LDS Church and migration west

-Hamblin's first home in Sant Clara was destroyed by a flash flood.
+Hamblin's first home in Santa Clara was destroyed by a flash flood.
 His second wife, Rachael, saved one of their young children from drowning, but the child died soon after from exposure.
+Hamblin had built two rocking chairs, one for each daughter.
+He painted one red and one yellow.
+His youngest daughter got the red one.
+His other daughter coveted the red one and stole it from his youngest girl.
+The young girl found the red chair her father Jacob had given her, took it outside, sat in the snow with it, and died of exposure in that little rocking chair.
 Rachael never fully recovered from the exposure she got from the flood.
 Swearing to avoid the risk of flood, Hamblin built a new home on a hill in Santa Clara.
-Owned today by the LDS Church, the house is operated as a museum, where Mormon missionaries give tours daily.
+Owned today by the LDS Church, the house is operated as a museum.